Samford University, Cumberland School of Law

 There are three components to the law school that combine to create its successful academic environment:

-- Our proximity to downtown Birmingham, one of the legal hubs of the Southeast, offers students an environment rich with opportunities for externships and extracurricular activities that enhance the classroom experience.
+- Third, the location.
+Cumberland School of Law is situated on Samford University’s campus near downtown Birmingham, Alabama, one of the legal hubs of the Southeast.
+The proximity to this dynamic market offers students an environment rich with opportunities for externships and extracurricular activities that enhance the classroom experience.

 Pre-1L Summer Program